Stassi Schroeder Reveals Her Surprising Hangover Cure For ‘Vanderpump Rules’ Partying

 This is not the first time Stassi Schroeder has addressed her ability to drink high quantities of booze and come out relatively unscathed.
 Us Weekly notes that last year, Stassi responded to a Twitter fan who asked her how it is possible that she never seems drunk or hungover after a night of heavy drinking with her friends.

-“I’m from New Orleans, it’s how we’re bred,” Stassi Schroeder tweeted.
+“I’m from New Orleans, it’s how we’re bred,” Schroeder tweeted.
 “I also use hangover patches, so there’s that.”

-Stassi Schroeder’s hangover cure comes as her Vanderpump Rules co-star Lala Kent has decided to quit drinking for good.
+Stassi Schroeder’s admission of her hangover cure comes as her Vanderpump Rules co-star Lala Kent has decided to quit drinking for good.
 Kent recently revealed that several months ago she came to the realization that she is an alcoholic.
-Lala Kent’s revelation was addressed this season on Vanderpump Rules, and she credits Alcoholics Anonymous for saving her life.
+Kent’s revelation was addressed this season on Vanderpump Rules, and she credits Alcoholics Anonymous for saving her life.
 The 29-year-old actress and reality star has been sober for nearly six months.

 As for Stassi Schroeder, while she has seemingly nipped the hangover problem in the bud, she still has to find a cure for the blowout arguments she gets into with boyfriend Beau Clark after a night of drinking.